sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_4_SNOWFLAKE_INTELLIGENCE.md

 Extend your agent's capabilities by adding email functionality.
 This allows the agent to send analysis results directly via email.

-**Step 1: Setup Email Integration**
+**Step 1: Setup Email Integration and Procedure**

-First, set up the email notification integration in the agents schema:
+First, set up the email notification integration and create the email sending procedure in the agents schema:

 ```sql
 -- ========================================